jas-/comm.js/README.md

 Fork me @ https://www.github.com/jas-/comm.js

 ## Options ##
-* _url_ - If not specified the current page location is used
-* _method_ - The method to use (post, put, delete etc)
-* _data_ - The data to be processed
+`url`: If not specified the current page location is used `method`: The method to use (post, put, delete etc) `data`: The data to be processed
-* _callback_ - If you wish to perform additional operations with returned data
-* _precallback_ - Here you can perform some pre-processing if need be
-* _errcallback_ - Handle errors with this callback
+`callback`: If you wish to perform additional operations with returned data `precallback`: Here you can perform some pre-processing if need be `errcallback`: Handle errors with this callback

 ## Examples ##
 Here are a couple of examples